KungBoman/News-ETL-Pipeline/docs/deployment.md

 docker compose ps
 ```

-The API is then available at:
+The API is available at:

 ```text
 http://localhost:8000